 Redesigned Apple Music app

-Along with a fresh new look across tvOS 13, the Apple Music app has had an upgrade.
+Along with a fresh new look across tvOS 13, the Apple Music app will get an upgrade.
 While Apple teased an updated UI at WWDC 2019, the focus was on the introduction of lyric support.
 When you listen to your favourite tunes on your tvOS 13-enabled Apple TV, you'll be able to sing along with lyrics appearing on-screen in time with your music.

 tvOS 12 included some gorgeous new aerial screensavers of the planet Earth that had been filmed by astronauts on the International Space Station, and that trend continues with tvOS 13.
 As revealed by the company during WWDC 2019, there will be a range of 4K HDR-enabled screensavers filmed in conjunction with the BBC for users to choose from and enjoy.